-The Employer will approve or disapprove an employee's written request to engage in outside employment as soon as possible, but not later than ten (10) workdays from receipt of the employee's fully completed request.
-An employee will use the electronic or paper Form 7995 (Exhibit 6-1) when making a request for outside employment.
-If a response is not received within the period prescribed, the request will be considered denied and the employee may proceed to the streamlined grievance process described in Section 2 below.
+- A. The Employer will approve or disapprove an employee's request to engage in outside employment as soon as possible, but not later than ten (10) workdays from receipt of the employee's fully completed request.
+Employees who have access to the IRS intranet will submit their application through the automated online system.
+Employees who do not have access to the IRS intranet will use Form 7995 (Exhibit 6-1).
+Employees are authorized to fill out such requests on duty time.
+Employees will be given a receipt for their online requests. - B. If a response to the request is not received within the period prescribed, the request will be considered denied and the employee may proceed to the streamlined grievance process described in Section 2, below.
+Each year, the Employer will remind employees to update or recertify their requests.

+The Employer will transmit an email to the employees of the approval or disapproval.
 The Employer will include a statement of its reasons for disapproving any such request.
 Employee grievances concerning the Employer's disapproval must be presented within ten (10) workdays of receipt by the employee to the streamlined grievance process.
-Any such grievance that is not resolved within the time limits set forth in Article 41, Section 4, may be appealed to arbitration in accordance with applicable provisions of this Agreement.
+Any such grievance that is not resolved within the time limits set forth in Article 41, Section 4, may be appealed to arbitration in accordance with Article 43, subsection 4D.